Web Accessibility and Making Your Website Disability-FriendlyJune 6th, 2017 |

-- Ensure that there are at least three different ways users can access information (i.e. search bar, primary navigation, and footer navigation).
+It is also important to ensure that there are at least three different ways a user can access information.
+The most common three are through the search bar, primary navigation, and footer navigation.

-While the list above are some good best practices, these guidelines do not guarantee your website will be compliant with Section 508, the U.S. law pertaining to electronic and information technology standards.
+The above guidelines are a great place to start for making an accessible website but do not guarantee that your website will be compliant with Section 508, the U.S. law pertaining to electronic and information technology standards.

-Want help in making your website more user-friendly for the disabled?
-We’re fully qualified to pinpoint your audience, determine their unique web needs, and establish a set of principles to abide by throughout the design and development phases.
+Do you need help making your website more user-friendly for people with disabilities?
+We’re fully qualified to pinpoint your audience, determine their unique web needs, and establish a set of principles to abide by throughout the design and development of your site!
 Contact us today to learn more!